Pig liver trial offers temporary lifeline for liver failure patients

 Summary

-This early-stage study tests a genetically-modified pig liver (EGEN-5784) used outside the body with a special device to temporarily support liver function in 20 adults with acute-on-chronic liver failure.
-Participants are not eligible for a transplant.
-The goal is to check safety and see if the pig liver can help reduce toxins and improve liver function during treatment.
+This early-stage study tests a genetically-modified pig liver used outside the body to temporarily take over liver functions for people with acute-on-chronic liver failure.
+About 20 adults who are not eligible for a transplant will receive this treatment for a short time.
+The goal is to check safety and see if it can help reduce toxins and improve liver function.

 Disclaimer Read more